BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

     linkStyle 16 stroke:green,stroke-width:2.0px
     linkStyle 17 stroke:#55f,stroke-width:2.0px
 ```
 This time there's effectively zero chance of correlation because the two remaining `ELIDED` elements each contain several (5) identifiers, drawn from the set of all identifiers.
-There's no practical way to figure out what is in each bundle.
+There's no practical way to figure out what is in each bundle, greatly improving the privacy of the content in relation to the general public.

 In order to prove his participation, Paul creates an assertion, just like before:
 ```